 RSVPs are optional, though they help us plan for the event.
 Please visit the corresponding webpage to the listening session you would like to attend for a link to the RSVP form.

 Small group discussions with community groups and leaders

-List of community members contacted during CAP creation
+List of community members contacted during CAP creation (continued on next page)

 COMMUNITY